William-Fernandes252/Auctions/README.md

 - A custom styling with the **Bootstrap framework**, wich includes a navigation bar with a dropdown for navigation categories and a inline count of items in the watchlist;
 - A **search bar**, where the users can query for listings titles;
 - And a **flash messages** system with the Django messages functionallity, where the users are informed about their operations in the app, like posting bids and closing actions.
+- An API for with the Django REST Framework, where a client can retrieve the data from the database in JSON format.

 Also, during this project I could learn about
 - The **Object Relational Mapping** (ORM) system that Django provides as a **database-abstraction API** to develop data driven web applications;